SybelBlue/slides/main-slides.md

         expect(@gift_card.balance).to eq(5)
     end

-    it 'successfully assigns a positive balance on instantiation' do expect(@gift_card.balance).to eq(20)
+    it 'successfully inits a positive balance' do expect(@gift_card.balance).to eq(20)
     end